Tornado survivors recount flying debris, destroyed buildings

 WYNNE, Ark.
 (AP) — With tornadoes hitting the Midwest and the South this weekend, some survivors said they emerged from their homes to find buildings ripped apart, vehicles tossed around like toys, shattered glass and felled trees.

-Fifteen minutes later, the storm unleashed its fury.
-Debris came whistling through the house.
+Fifteen minutes later, the storm unleashed its fury on the town nestled among the flat fields and fertile farmland of eastern Arkansas.
+Debris came whistling through their house.

 “We just rode it out,” Spencer said on Saturday.
 “We heard stuff falling, loud noises.
 And then it quit.
 It got quiet.”